 The Bellarmine robotics team—100+ members strong—is recognized as one of the top teams in the world.
-Competing through the FIRST (For Inspiration and Recognition of Science and Technology) program, Team 254, also known as The Cheesy Poofs, competes in FRC (FIRST Robotics Competition) and VEX regional, state and national tournaments.
+Competing through the FIRST (For Inspiration and Recognition of Science and Technology) program, our team, The Cheesy Poofs, competes in FRC (FIRST Robotics Competition) and FTC (FIRST Tech Challenge).

 Our robotics lab is housed on-campus.
 It includes state-of-the-art machining equipment and advanced design software which allows students to design and build competitive robots, as well as a 50 foot FRC field to test them in a mini-competition environment.